 No dividends were declared or issued during 2014 or 2013, and we do not currently have any plans to pay cash dividends in the future.
 Our future dividend policy is within the discretion of our Board of Directors and will depend upon various factors, including our results of operations, financial condition, capital requirements and investment opportunities.
-In addition, our Credit Facility prohibits us from paying any cash dividends unless all of the following conditions are met: (i) no default exists under our Credit Facility or would result from the payment of such dividends, (ii) after giving effect to the payment of such dividends, we have a pro forma leverage ratio that is less than or equal to 3.25 to 1.00 and the borrowing availability under our Credit Facility is at least \$40 million, (iii) the aggregate amount of cash dividends and other Restricted Payments (as defined in the Credit Facility) paid in any fiscal quarter does not exceed 50% of our consolidated EBITDA (as defined in the Credit Facility) for the four fiscal quarters ended immediately prior to such fiscal quarters does not exceed 50% of our consolidated EBITDA for the four fiscal quarters ended immediately prior to such fiscal quarters.
+In addition, our Credit Facility prohibits us from paying any cash dividends unless all of the following conditions are met: (i) no default exists under our Credit Facility or would result from the payment of such dividends, (ii) after giving effect to the payment of such dividends, we have a pro forma leverage ratio that is less than or equal to 3.25 to 1.00 and the borrowing availability under our Credit Facility is at least \$40 million, (iii) the aggregate amount of cash dividends and other Restricted Payments (as defined in the Credit Facility) paid in any fiscal quarter does not exceed 50% of our consolidated EBITDA (as defined in the Credit Facility) for the four fiscal quarters ended immediately prior to such fiscal quarter and (iv) the aggregate amount of cash dividends and other Restricted Payments paid in any four consecutive fiscal quarters does not exceed 50% of our consolidated EBITDA for the four fiscal quarters ended immediately prior to such four consecutive fiscal quarters.
 The indenture governing our senior notes also restricts the payment of dividends.